Adityaabhiram315/Multi-Agent-Travel-Planner-MOYA-based-/README.md

 This Travel Planner Multi-Agent System is a passion project crafted by Aditya Abhiram, built using the powerful " MOYA AI " framework —a cutting-edge multi-agent architecture originally developed by research students at IIIT-Hyderabad.

-A special note of gratitude to Sreemaee Akshathala, the visionary author behind the MOYA framework's research, whose work laid the foundation for this intelligent orchestration of collaborative agents.
+A special note of gratitude to Sreemaee Akshathala @Sreemaee21 , the visionary author behind the MOYA framework's research, whose work laid the foundation for this intelligent orchestration of collaborative agents.

 ## Task Design